 Buildings are linked with raised timber boardwalks to eliminate problems with compaction and erosion.
 These raised boardwalks also allow wildlife, like native ground birds, to move freely along the forest floor and do not interfere with tree root systems.
 The gaps between the boards allow rainwater to fall freely to the ground to replenish the freshwater lens beneath the island.

 Rainwater is vital to the survival of the rainforest plants on the island.
 Buildings have several features designed to maximise the amount of rainfall that falls onto the island.
 For example, gutters and other rain catchment devices are prohibited.
 Steep roofs help channel the rain to the ground.

 The depths of the swimming pools are limited to 2.2 metres (about 7 ft) so they do not interfere with the water table beneath the island.

 Even the colours of the buildings you see were designed to be compatible with the surrounding environment.
 As when the eco Green Island Resort first opened in 1994, today it resides in perfect harmony with its reef and rainforest World Heritage home.

-Green Island Resort has held Advanced Ecotourism Certification since 2001, recognised for preservation and commitment to the island’s rainforest and reef surrounds, and the management of this world-class eco-sensitive resort.
-This certification is the highest eco certification attainable in Australia.
+Green Island Resort has held Advanced Ecotourism Certification since 2001 and with over 20 years of continuous accreditation, has been inducted into Ecotourism Australia’s Hall of Fame.
+This proudly recognises the resort as one of Australia’s pioneering nature-based tourism products, committed to sustainability of the island’s rainforest and reef surrounds, and the management of this world-class eco-sensitive resort.
+This is the highest eco certification attainable in Australia.

 Green Island Resort’s employees are locals committed to customer service and educating guests about the Great Barrier Reef.
 When our guests go on to become eco-ambassadors for the Great Barrier Reef, they bring that awareness to their local communities around the globe, effecting change.